-If a student is in breach of the code of conduct, this will be investigated and they will be asked to give a written response to these allegations.
-If it is found that a student has breached the code of conduct, they may be given a warning and, depending on the severity of the breach, may be terminated from the course without notice and receive no refund of fees.
+If a student is in breach of the code of conduct, this will be investigated, and they will be asked to give a written response to these allegations.
+If it is found that a student has breached the code of conduct, that student may be given a warning and, depending on the severity of the breach, may be terminated from the course without notice and will receive no refund of fees.
 The CEO will make the final decision on any actions resulting in termination.

-Plagiarism means the inclusion of another person’s work whilst representing it as your own or the act of copying and using another person’s expressions or ideas, without due acknowledgement.
-Intentional plagiarism involves the deliberate act of presenting someone else’s work and ideas as if you wrote them yourself.
+Plagiarism means the inclusion of another person’s work whilst representing it as your own or the act of copying and using another person’s expressions or ideas without due acknowledgement.
+Intentional plagiarism involves the deliberate act of presenting someone else’s work and ideas as if you had written them yourself.
 Unintentional plagiarism arises due to student confusion over how and when to reference another author.

-Any of the following acts constitutes plagiarism, unless the source of each quotation or piece of borrowed material is clearly acknowledged or referenced.
-This can include:
+Any of the following acts constitutes plagiarism unless the source of each quotation or piece of borrowed material is clearly acknowledged or referenced.
+These are:

-- paying a third party to complete work on your behalf
+- Paying a third party to complete your work on your behalf

 Plagiarism is not acceptable.
-If plagiarism is suspected, it will be determined if the case warrants more than a warning.
-If so, the student will be informed in writing of the nature of the complaint and informed of the Code of Conduct and actions to be taken.
+If plagiarism is suspected, it will be determined whether the case warrants more than a warning.
+If so, the student will be informed in writing of the nature of the complaint and informed of the code of conduct and actions to be taken.
 The student will be given the opportunity to respond to the allegations in writing.

-AIPT’s Access and Equity Policy ensures there is equitable access to all available programs on scope.
-In no instance will there be discrimination towards any group of individuals in any form, inclusive of race, gender, political or religious beliefs, culture, sexuality and/or disability (physical or intellectual).
+Foundation Education’s access and equity policy ensures that there is equitable access to all available programs on scope.
+In no instance will there be discrimination towards any group of individuals in any form, inclusive of race, gender, political or religious beliefs, culture, sexual orientation, and/or disability, be it physical or intellectual.

 Consent to image release

-AIPT may, at times, take photographs, record videos and develop various marketing campaigns for use in promotional activities.
-These images and records remain the property of AIPT and will not be sold to any third party.
+Foundation Education may at times take photographs, record videos, and develop various marketing campaigns for use in promotional activities.
+These images and records remain the property of Foundation Education and will not be sold to any third party.

-By enrolling in a course with AIPT, you are agreeing to allow AIPT to use and make reference to any images and recordings you have participated in.
-This may include, but is not limited to photographs, video recordings, voice recordings and text extracts.
+By enrolling in a course with Foundation Education, you are agreeing to allow Foundation Education to use and make reference to any images and recordings in which you have participated.
+This may include but is not limited to photographs, video recordings, voice recordings, and text extracts.

-Once you have enrolled, AIPT will assess your application if you believe you may be a candidate for this process.
+Once you have enrolled, Foundation Education will assess your application if you believe you may be a candidate for this process.
 If successful, you will be eligible for exemption from undertaking certain assessments within the course.
-Please note that the terms of your contract (including tuition fees payable) will not be affected by the units of competency achieved via this RPL or Credit Transfer process.
+Please note that the terms of your contract, including tuition fees payable, will not be affected by the units of competency achieved via this RPL or credit transfer process.

-RPL is intended for individuals who can demonstrate that they have current industry competencies or experience, which reflect performance criteria in the unit(s) for which they are applying for RPL.
-Please note this process can be lengthy, and is solely relied on your evidence and information that you submit.
+RPL is intended for individuals who can demonstrate that they have current industry competencies or experience reflecting performance criteria in the unit/s for which they are applying for RPL.
+Note that this process can be lengthy, and it relies solely on the evidence and information that you submit.

 - Current – Does the evidence reflect your current skills?

-- Relevant – Is your evidence relevant to the Unit you are applying for?
+- Relevant – Is your evidence relevant to the unit for which you are applying?

-- Authentic/Valid – Does your evidence prove/demonstrate that you have the skills/knowledge/attributes/competency for Unit applied for?
+- Authentic/Valid – Does your evidence prove/demonstrate that you have the skills/knowledge/attributes/competency for the unit for which you are applying?

-- Sufficient – Is your evidence sufficient to provide and demonstrate that are competent in the skills relevant to the Unit applied for?
+- Sufficient – Is your evidence sufficient to demonstrate that you are competent in the skills relevant to the unit for which you are applying?

-Once you are enrolled, and expressed your interest in this process, you will be supplied with an RPL application kit, specific to your chosen qualification of study.
+Once you are enrolled and have expressed your interest in this process, you will be supplied with an RPL application kit as specific to your chosen qualification of study.